thorntale/data-axolotl/README.md

 # The timeout of the entire run.
 Default 600 (10 minutes).
 run_timeout_seconds: 600

 # The default timeout per connection.
 Can be overridden in any individual connection.
 Default 600 (10 minutes).
 connection_timeout_seconds: 600

 # The default timeout per query.
 Can be overridden at the connection level.
 Default 60.
 query_timeout_seconds: 60

 # expensive queries are `string_avg_length` and `distinct_count`
 exclude_expensive_queries: false

 # complex queries are `numeric_percentiles` and `numeric_histogram` and `datetime_histogram`
 exclude_complex_queries: false

 # Connections point to the dbs you want to monitor
 connections:
-  # each connection is assigned a name; this can be any string you want.
+  # connection name; this can be any string you want.
   my_analytics_db:
     # currently must be snowflake
     type: snowflake